-When the time comes to divide marital property it’s safe to assume everything acquired during the marriage will be divided.
-While tangible assets like the house, cars, and savings accounts don’t come as a surprise, it shocks many people to learn a professional degree wind may up on the negotiating table.
+When the time comes to divide marital property it’s safe to assume everything acquired during the marriage will be on the table.
+While tangible assets like the house, cars, and savings accounts don’t come as a surprise, it shocks many people to learn a professional degree wind may up part of the negotiation.

 If you help your spouse through school, does that entitle you to anything more in divorce?